-The intercept spanned 150 metres grading 3.21 grams gold.
-When it was released along with the results from 12 other holes, GTA’s stock jumped from 24¢ to $1.54 in a single day of trading.
+The intercept spanned 149.5 metres grading 3.21 grams gold and when it was released along with the results from 12 other holes GTA’s stock jump from 24¢ to $1.54 in a single day of trading.

-While the assays seemed to shock the market, they came as little surprise to GTA’s CEO Peter Clausi, as GTA had been getting significant early stage results towards the end of 2011.
+While the assays seemed to shock the market they came as little surprise to GTA’s chief executive Peter Clausi as GTA had been getting significant early stage results towards the end of 2011.

-The samples and eye-popping drill results all came out of three areas at the project: the broad Afric zone, and the Audney and Caly vein systems that run within it.
+Those samples, and the eye-popping drill results all came out of three key areas at the project: the broader Afric Zone and the Audney and Caly vein systems that run within it.

-Afric tracks east–west and historic drilling has outlined 480 metres of strike that is open to the east.
-The zone is characterized by intense fracturing associated with moderate to strong alteration of felsic intrusive rocks with several northeast-trending, high-grade quartz vein systems, including the Audney and Caly veins.
+Afric tracks east-west and historic drilling has outlined 480 metres of strike which remains open to the east.
+The zone is characterized by intense fracturing associated with moderate to strong alteration of felsic intrusive rocks that have been intruded with several northeast trending high-grade quartz vein systems including the Audney and Caly veins.

-While past drill programs at Afric focused on areas around the visible quartz veining, GTA’s approach was to find out if there was more continuity throughout the zone than previously believed, and its February results showed there was.
+While past drill programs at Afric focused on areas immediately around the visible quartz veining, GTA’s approach was to find out if there was more continuity through out the zone than previously believed — and its February results showed that indeed there was.

 Not that the company ignored the known veins.
-Over at Audney, eight of nine holes hit mineralization.
-The system has a strike length of over 100 metres and has been drilled to a depth of 110 metres.
+Over at Audney eight of nine holes hit mineralization and the system now has a strike length of over 100 metres and has been drilled to a depth of 110 metres.
 The system remains open in all directions.

-As for Caly — a vein system which strikes parallel to Audney 70 metres to the southeast — it was the vein which yielded the golden intercept that caught investors’ attention.
-Drilling to date has traced the Caly over 50 metres along strike, and it also remains open in all directions.
+As for Caly — a vein system which strikes parallel to Audney roughly 70 metres to the southeast — it was the vein which yielded the golden intercept that caught so many investors’ attention.
+Drilling to date has traced the Caly over 50 metres along strike and it also remains open in all directions.

-Once the February drill results commanded the market’s attention, GTA moved to secure the capital it would need to keep the drills turning.
-This proved a shrewd move, given the large sell-offs experienced by junior miners in the following months.
+Once the February drill results commanded the markets attention, GTA quickly moved to secure the capital it would need to keep the drills turning.
+A shrewd move given the large sell-offs experienced by junior miners in the following months.

-But rather than market prescience, Clausi says the financing was driven by practical concerns.
+But rather than market prescience, Clausi says the financing was driven by far more practical concerns.

 “We wanted enough cash for three rounds of exploration,” he says.

-With fresh capital in hand, GTA’s vice-president of exploration Robert Duess had the ammunition he needed to get the drills turning once again, and with all-in drill costs of $205 per metre, the new capital is expected to go far.
+With fresh capital in hand GTA’s vice president of exploration Robert Duess had the ammunition he needed to get the drills turning once again and with all-in drill costs of just $205 per metre the new capital is expected to go far.

-Eight more holes have been drilled since the second phase of drilling got underway.
-Two holes have been reported with one hole returning a highlight intercept of 240 metres grading 1.41 grams gold, and the second returning 80 metres grading 0.77 gram gold.
-Both intercepts were made in the Afric zone between Caly and Audney.
+Eight more holes have been drilled since the second phase of drilling got underway and two holes have been reported with one hole returning a highlight intercept of 240 metres grading 1.41 grams gold while the second hole returned 80 metres grading 0.77 grams gold.
+Both of those intercepts were made in the Afric zone between Caly and Audney.

-GTA is gearing up for its third round of drilling while awaiting results from five remaining holes.
-A recent report on the project — which does not include a resource estimate — calls for $1.6 million to be spent on phase three.
-Clausi says $1.2 million of the total will go directly into drilling 6,000 metres of core.
+And while it awaits results from the remaining five holes GTA is already gearing up for its third round of drilling.
+A recent 43-101 report — a report that did not include a resource estimate — called for $1.6 million to be spent on phase three.
+Clausi says $1.2 million of the total will go directly into drilling 6,000 metres worth of core.

-Once phase three is complete GTA will have earned a 51% ownership stake in Northshore.
-Its option agreement calls for a $50,000 payment, 2.5 million shares issued and $2.5 million spent on exploration over three years.
+Once the third phase is completed, GTA will have earned a 51% ownership stake in Northshore as its option agreement calls for a cash payment of $50,000, 2.5 million GTA shares and $2.5 million in exploration spent over 3 years.

-The company can move up to a maximum 70% stake by making another cash payment of $100,000, issuing another 1 million shares and spending $3 million more on exploration over 24 months.
+The company can move up to a maximum 70% stake by making an additional cash payment of $100,000, issuing another 1 million shares and spending $3 million more on exploration over 24 months.

 Given the prospectiveness of the early results, those terms are far from onerous.
 So how did GTA come to get such a bargain on a low political risk project with so much upside?